the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 Now the Search component has to add an additional button.
 The button has to explicitly trigger the search request.
-Otherwise you would fetch data every time from the Hacker News API when your input field changes.
+Otherwise you would fetch data from the Hacker News API every time when your input field changes.
 But you want to do it explicitly in a on click handler.

-As alternative you could debounce (delay) the `onChange()` function and spare the button, but it would add more complexity at this time.
-Let's keep it simple without a debounce.
+As alternative you could debounce (delay) the `onChange()` function and spare the button, but it would add more complexity at this time and maybe wouldn't be the desired effect.
+Let's keep it simple without a debounce for now.

 First, pass the `onSearchSubmit()` method to your Search component.